nikitavoloboev/privacy-respecting/readme.md

 - [Snips](https://snips.ai) - AI assistant platform

 ## More information
-For more information, you can take also read this:
+For more information, you can also read this:
 - [Prism Break](https://prism-break.org/en/all/)
 - [List of best privacy practices](https://spideroak.com/infosec/)
 - [Various privacy tools you can use](https://www.privacytools.io/)